-Caitlyn Jenner’s ‘Uncomfortable’ Sex Life With Kris Jenner Might Be More Personal Than Transitional
+Caitlyn Jenner's 'Uncomfortable' Sex Reveal Might Be A Kris Jenner Attack

 “As far as I know, I’ve never been with a guy [and] I’ve always been married [to women], raising kids.”

-While it is wholly possible for those who are transgender to become attracted to other genders that they held no such feelings for beforehand; Caitlyn, who actually acknowledged previous attempts to transition earlier in her life through hormone and estrogen injections that would’ve effected her attractions sooner rather than later; if valid, was still more than accepting of Kris Jenner’s advances when the two first met in the early 80’s.
+While it is wholly possible for those who are transgender to become attracted to other genders that they held no such feelings for beforehand, Caitlyn — who actually acknowledged previous attempts to transition earlier in her life through hormone and estrogen injections that would’ve affected her attractions sooner rather than later — if valid, was still more than accepting of Kris Jenner’s advances when the two first met in the early 80s.

 Additionally, Caitlyn Jenner herself made it clear during her conversation with Sawyer that her gender and sexual orientation were not interchangeable aspects.
 Kris has yet to comment on Caitlyn’s recent admission.